 Dr. Thomas Bitner graduated from Marquette Dental school and after one year as a Dental Intern in the V.A.
 He then attended the University of Iowa, where he studied for two years and received his Masters Degree in Pediatric Dentistry.
 As a Pediatric Dentist, Dr. Bitner has had advanced training in dental surgery, interceptive orthodontics, and the psychology and behavior management of children.

 Dr. Bitner taught for several years at Marquette University and is the former Director of the Graduate Pediatric Dentistry program.
 He has had four articles on original research published and the American Academy of Pediatric Dentistry has recognized Dr. Bitner by giving him awards for his research.
-With hospital privileges at Oconomowoc Memorial Hospital (OMH), Dr. Bitner treats patients that need care in a hospital setting.

 Dr. John Bitner

-Dr. John Bitner grew up in Wisconsin and is married with four children.
+Dr. John Bitner grew up in Wisconsin and is married with five children.
 He received his Bachelor of Science from Southern Illinois University at Edwardsville in 2001.
 From there he went to Howard University College of Dentistry in Washington DC, where he received his Doctor of Dental Surgery in 2007.

 After graduation Dr. John continued his education at Howard and completed a one year residency in Advanced Education in General Dentistry.